-Our products are made using a range of organic essential oils, which we steam distil from organic aromatic plants grown here on our farm on the lower slopes of Mt Kenya.
-Bourbon Geranium, Chamomile, Thyme, Lavender and Calendula are just a few of the natural ingredients which colour and fragrance our fields and bring their therapeutic benefits to our products.
+Our products are made using a range of organic essential oils, which we grow, handpick and steam-distil from organic aromatic plants in our Herb Gardens at the lower slopes of Mt Kenya.
+Bourbon Geranium, German Chamomile, Thyme, Lavender, Rosemary, African Basil and Calendula are just a few of the natural ingredients which colour and fragrance our fields and bring their therapeutic benefits to our products.

 Many of the essential oils we use are organically grown and distilled right here on the farm.
 Adding to those we’ve already mentioned, we also grow Tea tree, Lemon verbena, Bay, Rosemary, and Palmarosa.
 Our Frankincense oil is carefully sourced from an organic grower group in the arid lands of northern Kenya.
 Sadly we don’t have the right growing conditions for all the oils we need so some, like lemongrass, patchouli and ylang ylang are sourced from further afield where the growing conditions better suit the plant.